 We provide free wetsuits, splash-tops and river boots which are well suited for high water and chilly days.
 After the trip you will want to have a dry change of clothes.
 (Cotton or acrylic clothing is not suitable for river use except for on hot days.)

 Do you raft if it's raining?

 We run all trips rain or shine.
 In the event that the weather may be too extreme we reserve the right to alter or cancel our trips with our and your safety in mind.
 Often rafting in the rain adds to the element of excitement!

 What about medical conditions?

-If you are questioning going rafting because of a medical situation, we suggest you consult with your family physician for medical approval before your trip.
+If you are questioning going rafting in Colorado because of a medical situation, we suggest you consult with your family physician for medical approval before your trip.